Membership

 A. Holly Johnson, MD

 A. Holly Johnson, MD, is an orthopaedic surgeon specializing in foot and ankle sports medicine and minimally invasive techniques at the Hospital for Special Surgery (HSS) in New York.
 She is currently a Team Physician for the US Women’s Ice Hockey team and New York Liberty WNBA team.
 Previously, she served as a Team Physician at the 2014 Sochi Olympics.
-As an AOFAS member, Dr. Johnson has served in numerous leadership roles including member-at-large on the AOFAS Board of Directors and the Orthopaedic Foot & Ankle Foundation Board of Directors.
+As an AOFAS member, Dr. Johnson has served in numerous leadership roles including Member-at-Large on the AOFAS Board of Directors and the Orthopaedic Foot & Ankle Foundation Board of Directors.
 In addition, she was a co-founder of the AOFAS Women’s Leadership Initiative.

 Casey J. Humbyrd, MD, MBE